johnnymatthews/blog/170223-playing-with-ckan.md

 sudo -u postgres psql -l
 ```

-You might have to input your password, and even then you might get something that says permission denided.
-However as long as you end up with something looking like a table then you're ok:
+You might have to input your password, and even then, you might get something that says permission denied.
+However, as long as you end up with something looking like a table, then you're ok:

 ```text
 Name    |  Owner   | Encoding |   Collate   |    Ctype    |   Access privileges